|My Favourite Planet > English > People > |

 Neues Museum, Berlin.

-A plaster cast of a plaster cast of a bust of
+A plaster cast of a plaster cast of the Farnese

 Berlin, Abguss-Sammlung Antiker